 When our client wanted a canopy that welcomed their customers and matched their architecture, we delivered our Gable Roof model.
 This handsome structure offers coverage you can bank on.
 Our sturdy 24 x 36-foot, six-column Canopy features a gabled roof with architectural shingles, a crisp 36-inch cream-colored fascia with fully customizable ID decal letters and recessed, flush-mounted 400-watt super metal halide fixtures ensure for secure nighttime banking.

 We guarantee durable, long lasting quality, and typically the quickest turnaround time in the industry.
-This model is available prefabricated or custom made to your specifications.
+This model is available pre-engineered and custom made to your specifications.
 Contact us to discuss how we can meet your requirements.Get A Quote Today!

 (Single Deck — Perimeter/Center Gutter)

 |A.||Freestanding, pre-engineered metal canopies including concrete foundation, steel framing, metal roof, roof drains and leaders, fascia components, and metal ceiling and accessories.|

 |A.||Section 03300 - Cast-In-Place Concrete: Concrete islands and curbing.|